Dual process model of coping: Coping

 Bereavement and the adjective 'bereaved' are derived from a verb, 'reave', which means "to despoil, rob, or forcibly deprive" according to the Oxford English Dictionary.
 Thus, a bereaved person is one who has been deprived, robbed, plundered, or stripped of someone or something that they valued.
 Reaction to this state or impact of loss is called grief.
 According to Lazarus and Folkman (1984), coping strategies are the "constantly changing cognitive and behavioural efforts to manage specific external and/or internal demands that are appraised as taxing on or exceeding the resources of the person".

 People vary in the ways they grieve and in the ways they cope.
 But acknowledging it and allowing themselves to go through the motions will allow them to cope in a healthy way.
 To cope with the loss, the person requires to relearn the world around them and simultaneously make a multifaceted transition from loving in presence to loving in absence (Attig, 2001).
 A healthy relocation of the deceased internally and maintaining a healthy dynamic connectedness/relationship is observed to provide solace to the grieving, but the weightage differed in pluralistic cultural settings.
 Grievers will go through times of extreme sadness and also times where they are numb to what has happened.

 Lack of appropriate coping can bring many ailments to a person, mental and physical.
-Coping through mourning in a state of bereavement is advised in the Bible as "Blessed are those who mourn, for they will be comforted."
-Because it helps to achieve growth through thorough acceptance of loss, the transforming capacity of profound human experiences.
-Freud, in 1959, in an article, called this a process of "working through" the grief.
 Healthy coping is achieved when the bereaved person is enabled to go forward with healthy, productive living by effortfully developing "new normals" to guide that living which is characterized by lesser stressful demands compared to the initial phase of grief.
+There are multiple ways to facilitate healthy coping and grieving.
+For instance, spirituality has been identified as a potential factor that could help facilitate healthy coping strategies and reduce the likelihood of developing complicated grief.

 Greenblatt has reviewed spousal mourning as being essential for transition.
 He describes four phases of mourning: the initial reaction of shock, numbness, denial and disbelief; followed by pining, yearning, depression then in a healthy environment resolution phase begins with emancipation from the loved one and readjustment to the new environment.

+In the dual process model, healthy coping can be understood as finding a proper balance between the loss oriented and restoration oriented process, ensuring that an individual has ample time to both acknowledge and process their grief while simultaneously finding distractions and new meaning.